facephi/sdk-mobile-documentation/android_versioned_docs/version-2.0.X/Video_Recording_Component.md

 Once the component has been started and a new operation has been created (**section 3**), the SDK components can be launched.

+**IMPORTANT**: The client application must control the lifecycle of the application and call the stop method of the service when it considers (Example: When the application is put in the background).
+If the service is not stopped, it continues recording the screen.

 Recording controllers shall return statuses to indicate the progress of the process.

 There are two ways to launch the component: